 Health and travel insurance

-In the event of a no-deal Brexit, your European Health Insurance Card (EHIC) will no longer be valid.
+In the event of a no-deal Brexit, your EHIC will no longer be valid.
 On the Beach advises customers to take out appropriate travel insurance when going abroad, whether the EHIC is valid or not.

 Will I be able to drive in the EU after Brexit?